Quid2/zm/README.md

 For a data type to have a canonical representation, it has to implement the `Model` type class.

-Instances for a few common data types (Bool, Maybe, Tuples, Lists, Ints, Words, String, Text ..) are already defined (in `Data.Typed.Instances`) and there is `Generics` based support to automatically derive additional instances.
+Instances for a few common data types (Bool, Maybe, Tuples, Lists, Ints, Words, String, Text ..) are already defined and there is `Generics` based support to automatically derive additional instances.

 Let's see some code, we need a couple of GHC extensions: